albamesp/Cycle_PathsMad_Geoapp/README.md

 # :bike: Cycle Paths in Madrid Web geoApp :bike:

-Welcome to the Web-Geoapp of Madrid's best roads for cycling!
+Welcome to the GeoApp of Madrid's best roads for cycling!
 It will help you to visualize the best routes for your daily commute in Madrid.
 Less traffic, wider pavement, speed limited and cycle paths.
 I hope you like it and have a safe ride!